 - Decreased bone mineral density (osteoporosis)

-- Poor insulin resistance (decline in lean muscle mass, increased belly fat, and diabetes risk).
+- Poor insulin resistance (decreased lean muscle mass, increased belly fat, and diabetes risk).

 - Compromised brain health and cognition issues.

 Being overweight is dangerous.
 Fat kills; it causes heart disease, diabetes, and often an early exit from this world.
-Many people believe that you can increase testosterone by blocking estradiol and use that to help burn fat and increase muscle.
-This concept sounds great, but unfortunately, for those who take this route, testosterone relies on estradiol to sensitize your muscles to testosterone!
+Many believe you can increase testosterone by blocking estradiol and use that to help burn fat and increase muscle.
+This concept sounds great, but unfortunately, testosterone relies on estradiol to sensitize your muscles to testosterone.

 The answer is not to stop the estrogen.
 The answer is to give testosterone.
 Testosterone helps your body combat all the negatives that lead to visceral fat and help you lose this fat.
-We should be screaming the long term health benefits of optimizing testosterone levels from the rooftops along with its close and necessary relationship with estrogen.
+We should be screaming the long-term health benefits of optimizing testosterone from the rooftops along with its close relationship with estrogen.

-Disclaimer: Information provided on this page is not a substitute for professional medical advice, diagnosis, or treatment.
-If you have any questions or concerns about your health, please feel free to contact us or consult your doctor.
+Disclaimer: The information provided on this page is not a substitute for professional medical advice, diagnosis, or treatment.
+If you have any questions or concerns about your health, don't hesitate to contact us or consult your doctor.